dbs700/dbs700.github.io/content/post/2020-05-23-marketing-research-and-spatial-planning-in-retail-with-r.md

 ---
 title: Glimpse on a MCI/MCI2 packages - market area models for retail and service locations
-authors:
-- Hugo Authors
+categories: []
 date: '2020-05-23'
+excerpt: Market area models can be used in retail location analysis to ﬁnd new locations, to evaluate the existing outlets or to assess the impact of changes in the competitive landscape
+hero: /images/hero-27.jpg
 slug: marketing-research-and-spatial-planning-in-retail-with-r
-categories: []
 tags: []
-hero: /images/hero-27.jpg
-excerpt: Market area models can be used in retail location analysis to ﬁnd new locations, to evaluate the existing outlets or to assess the impact of changes in the competitive landscape
+authors: Hugo Authors
 ---

 Every time when we go to the grocery store or any other shop, we leave some data.
 On a micro scale this includes any checkout at a retail store.
 On a macro scale data is collected from groups of retailers.
 Generally, the point of sale data is collected by a business when some transaction happens.